RenyunLi0116/RenyunLi0116.github.io/_pages/about.md

   - /about.html
 ---

+Hi there!
 Welcome to my page!
 I'm Renyun Li (李仁赟/yūn/).
 My past research, internship, and education have intricately woven an electric and theoretical background, encompassing 3D Vision, segmentation, compression, and SLAM.
 Currently, I'm working as a MLE at [Chinese Institute for Brain Research (CIBR)](https://www.cibr.ac.cn/about/generalization?language=en) with [Dr. Tatsuo Okubo](https://cibr.ac.cn/science/team/detail/975?language=en).
 Besides, I'm also the Co-Founder of [fAIshion](https://www.faishion.ai/).

 Before that, I got my M.S. degree in ECE from NYU.
 I was fortunate to be advised by advised by [Prof. Yao Wang](https://engineering.nyu.edu/faculty/yao-wang) in [Video Lab](https://wp.nyu.edu/videolab/people/), working on 3D point cloud segmentation, motion estimation, and compressing.
 My graduate project is to design a PointNet-based model infused with motion estimation for human 3D point cloud segmentation, paving the way for the compression of 3D video based on this.